brefphp/bref/docs/runtimes/http.md

 Deploying a website and serving assets (e.g. CSS, JavaScript, images) is covered in [the "Websites" documentation](/docs/websites.md).

 In some cases however, you will need to serve images (or other assets) via PHP.
 One example would be if you served generated images via PHP.
-In those cases, you need to read the [binary-requests-and-responses](#binary-requests-and-responses) section below.
+In those cases, you need to read the [Binary requests and responses](#binary-requests-and-responses) section below.

 ## Binary requests and responses